kakune/NestEgg/docs/development_guide.md

 ## 3. Running Tests

-We use Jest for the backend and Vitest for the frontend.
-You can run tests for each workspace from the project's root directory.
+We use Jest for the backend, Vitest for the frontend, and Playwright for E2E tests.
+You can run tests from the project's root directory.

 -   **Run all tests (Backend & Frontend):**
     ```bash